sktime/enhancement-proposals/steps/24_categorical_support/step.md

 2) Perform internal encoding
     - a) use fixed default encoder
     - b) provide option to user on encoders to use and on which columns.

+1) raise error if mismatch

+2) hard coded handling
+  * drop
+  * one-hot
+  * other specific handling

+3) user choice in handling
+  * sub-decision: default or not
+     * sub-decision: if default, which, same as 2

 for the above cases there are even more combinations based on which solution we take for the subchallenge mentioned under requirement 1.(cat_features arg, no arg, set_config)
 There are too many designs due to the large combinations of solutions possible and they vary greatly depending on the above broad decision we take.